eficode-academy/git-katas/configure-git/README.md

 You can set up aliases as such:
 * `git config --global alias.lol 'log --oneline --graph --all'`

-This might be useful to you when you look at the git graph.
+This might be useful to you when you look at the Git graph.
 Paste that into your terminal, and try it out with `git lol`.

 ## 2. Downloading and Installing on Windows